jcburnworth1/gcp_cloud_composer/readme.md

   * sql
     * <sql_file.sql> - All files with .sql will be deployed to Composer
 * utils - Python Package for configurations & helpers
-  * bash - Shell scripts to setup new folders
+  * bash - Shell scripts to set up new folders
     * setup_new_dag_folder.sh - Run this script with a single argument of folder name to create proper folder structure
-  * default_args - Folder containing default argurments for DAG, Can be overwritten
+  * default_args - Folder containing default arguments for DAG, Can be overwritten
     * default-args-environ.json - Proper default arguments are dynamically loaded on DAG run
   * params
     * params-environ.json - Proper params are dynamically loaded on DAG run
   * python
-    * read_args_params.py - Class for loading default arguments and params
+    * read_args_params.py - Class / functions for loading default arguments and params
+    * helpers.py - Class / functions for printing environ / arguments / etc.

 ## Local Development
 * `pip install apache-airflow`
-* 'pip install google-cloud-storage'
+* `pip install google-cloud-storage`
-* 'pip install apache-airflow-providers-google'
+* `pip install apache-airflow-providers-google`
 * Setup environment variable
   * GCS_BUCKET - Bucket name of the Composer Bucket